LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 JSV: That mention would perhaps have more in common with the Ley-like research of Phillip Clay, who propounded, like Ley, artists' role in much of the gentrification of several inner cities in the US and Canada.
 By artists, I would not limit the word to painters solely.
 It could also include new filmmakers or video makers, still-struggling practitioners in architecture, restaurant chefs, fashion designers, even writers.
 So there were the artists who wanted the old SoHo to remain, who might refer to the kind of SoHo in their hearts as "our" SoHo, then there was this other aesthetic that desired a more upscale, more expensive SoHo, which the former might refer to as "their" SoHo.

-JSV: The case of SoHo, Manhattan, is an interesting case in point, mind you, and Sharon Zukin, a sociology professor specializing in modern urban life, did a good study of that.
+JSV: Yes.
+The case of SoHo, Manhattan, is definitely quite an interesting case in point, mind you, and Sharon Zukin, a sociology professor specializing in modern urban life, did a good study of that case or situation.

-MA: The SoHo in that painting's title does seem to come out like a sore thumb.
-Let's cut to the chase.
+MA: But, still, the "SoHo" in that painting's title does seem to come out like a sore thumb.
+So, let's cut to the chase.
 What is that metonymic mention of the place all about, my friend?

-JSV: Well, SoHo, to those who don't know what it was back then, used to be an artists' haven―because of the low rental rates in that neighborhood.
-So the neighborhood became an artists' scene: there were artists' cafes, little galleries, little bookstores, coffeehouses, and so on, and that attracted a lot of sons and daughters of the wealthy class who wanted to be part of the scene.
+JSV: Well, SoHo, . . . to those who don't know what it was back then, used to be an artists' haven―because of the low rental rates in that neighborhood.
+So the neighborhood became an artists' scene and art scene in itself: there were artists' cafes, little galleries, little bookstores, coffeehouses, and so on, and that attracted a lot of sons and daughters of the wealthy class who wanted to become a part of that scene.
 So they started getting units for themselves in the neighborhood.

 MA: But . . . okay.
 What has all this got to do with your painting?